mili-project-manager/mtpl-template/README.md

 # mili-template

-Mili template is a template for creating templates.
+`mili-template` is a template for creating templates.
 It has a built-in commit specification and version management tool.
 To make it easy for developers to quickly create templates that conform to the mili specification.